aaronphilip/Seg-AN/README.md

-# Seg-GAN
+# Seg-AN
-An algorithm to adversarially train a segmentation model
+An adversarial network that trains a segmentation model